XSCE/xsce/docs/INSTALL.rst

 Installing the Dextrose Server
 ==============================

-Like the XSCE, both single and two dongle installs are supported.
+Like the XSCE_, both single and two dongle installs are supported.
 Performing the two dongle install requires a bit of manual configuration which we will get to.

 On the XO-1.75 or XO-4 laptop
 *****************************
-* Flash the laptop with a stable 13.2.0 image
+* Flash the laptop with a stable `13.2.0 image`_

 * In ``My Settings->Power`` turn of Automatic Power Management